courtois-neuromod/cneuromod-things/THINGS/things.glmsingle/code/glmsingle/README.md

 Average trialwise beta scores estimated with GLMsingle modelD (FITHRF_GLMDENOISE_RR) per stimulus image, and save scores as one 1D arrays of flattened voxels per image in one .h5 file per subject.

-Annotations from the THINGS and THINGSplus dataset, including ratings at the image and category level (e.g., size, concreteness, etc), are saved with each image's mean voxelwise betas.
+The number of repetitions, and the number of blank trials (no reccorded button press), are also saved with each image's mean voxelwise betas.

 The script also performs validations on trialwise metrics from ``*events.tsv`` files, subject-specific image-to-number mappings, and the design matrices given to GLMsingle.